bbc/audio-orchestrator/Readme.md

   * `electron-app/`: The `electron-app` bundling and configuring all the other components to create a standalone desktop application.
   * `logging/`: A common logging module for server-side packages based on `winston`.

 To start a development version of the app, run `yarn dev`.
 This rebuilds the `background-tasks`, starts a development server with hot-reloading for the `react-frontend`, and runs the `electron-app`.

 To build the app for the current platform, run `yarn build`.
-This creates a self-contained electron app. `yarn dist` creates a `.dmg` macOS installer image for distribution.
+This creates a self-contained electron app. `yarn dist` creates a `.dmg` macOS installer image for distribution - stored in `electron-app/dist/mac`.

-The versions of all packages in this repo are kept in sync by running the `yarn bump` script at the top level to apply the same version bumps across all packages.
+The versions of all packages in this repo are kept in sync by running the `yarn bump` script at the top level to apply the same version change across all packages.

+We currently track development tasks and feature requests as issues in this repository (best viewed in the [Github Project](https://github.com/bbc/bbcat-orchestration-builder/projects/3)).